-We can confidently say that Dartmouth-Hitchcock and the Upper Connecticut River Valley provide an ideal environment in which to train well while living well.
+We can confidently say that Dartmouth Hitchcock Medical Center and the Upper Connecticut River Valley provide an ideal environment in which to train well while living well.
 We appreciate your interest in our program and look forward to meeting you!

 Terrence D. Welch, MD

 Program Director, Cardiovascular Disease Fellowship

 Associate Program Director, Cardiovascular Disease Fellowship

 Message from the Heart and Vascular Center Director

 As the Director of the Heart & Vascular Center (HVC) at Dartmouth Hitchcock Medical Center, I would like to thank you for your interest in our Cardiovascular Disease Fellowship Program.
 Cardiovascular Medicine is one in a triad of interdisciplinary programs that make up the HVC, the other two being Cardiac Surgery and Vascular Surgery.
 Together, our faculty, trainees, and dedicated staff work in a collaborative and cohesive manner to treat patients with cardiovascular diseases, advance science, and learn together.
 In addition to the dedicated care we provide at our main campus, we also provide cardiovascular services at Dartmouth Health member hospitals and other institutions throughout New Hampshire and Vermont.